JinaLeejnl/StreamingDialogue/README.md

 # StreamingDialogue: Prolonged Dialogue Learning via Long Context Compression with Minimal Losses

 This repository is the official implementation of StreamingDialogue: Prolonged Dialogue Learning via Long Context Compression with Minimal Losses.
+The code is developed based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 ## Requirements